 pthreads is an Object Orientated API that allows user-land multi-threading in PHP.
 It includes all the tools you need to create multi-threaded applications targeted at the Web or the Console.
-PHP applications can create, read, write, execute and synchronize with Threads, Workers and Stackables.
+PHP applications can create, read, write, execute and synchronize with Threads, Workers and Threaded objects.

-A Thread Object: The user can implement a thread by extending the Thread declaration provided by pthreads.
+A Thread: The user can implement a Thread by extending the Thread declaration provided by pthreads implementing the run method.
 Any members can be written and read by any context with a reference to the Thread, any context can also execute any public and protected methods.
 The run method of the implementation is executed in a separate thread when the start method of the implementation is called from the context ( that's Thread or Process ) that created it.
 Only the context that creates a thread can start and join with it.

 A Worker Object: A Worker Thread has a persistent state, and will be available from the call to start until the object goes out of scope, or is explicitly shutdown.
-Any context with a reference can pass objects of type Stackable to the Worker which will be executed by the Worker in a separate Thread.
-The run method of a Worker is executed before any objects on the stack, such that it can initialize resources that the Stackables to come may need.
+Any context with a reference can stack objects onto the Worker, which will be executed by the Worker in a separate Thread.
+The run method of a Worker is executed before any objects on the stack, such that it can initialize resources that the objects to come may need.

 Synchronization: All of the objects that pthreads creates have built in synchronization in the ( familiar to java programmers ) form of ::wait and ::notify.
 Calling ::wait on an object will cause the context to wait for another context to call ::notify on the same object.
 This allows for powerful synchronization between Threaded Objects in PHP.